adamedx/autographps-sdk/ROADMAP.md

 * Make public client apps aad only by default for multi-tenant apps
 * Add the Count parameter to Invoke-GraphRequest and Get-GraphResource to return the count of results instead of the results using OData $count when supported
 * Fix intra-entity requests
+* Add Get-LastGraphResponse with view parameters
+* Color for Get-GraphConnectionInfo

 ### Postponed